JesseVarGar/CMPS-3240-Hello-ARM/README.md

 <sup>b</sup>It makes no distinction between data and instructions, so you can accidentally order the assembler to place instructions into the data section and vise versa.
 This is a common error.

 <sup>c</sup>If you're curious you might want to confirm this really exits the program by placing additional commands after `svc #0` to see what happens.
 Verify with `gdb`.

+<sup>d</sup>Technically this is _start+4 so you would need to subtract 4 from the memory address to view the last instruction.